NecipAkgz/fhevm-example-factory/docs/fhe-counter.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @title FHECounter
- * @notice Simple encrypted counter - the "Hello World" of FHEVM */ contract FHECounter is ZamaEthereumConfig {
+ * Simple encrypted counter - the "Hello World" of FHEVM */ contract FHECounter is ZamaEthereumConfig {
     // 🔐 The count is always encrypted - no one can see the actual value euint32 private _count;

-    /// @notice Returns the encrypted count handle (not the actual value!) function getCount() external view returns (euint32) {
+    /// Returns the encrypted count handle (not the actual value!) function getCount() external view returns (euint32) {
         return _count;
     }

-    /// @notice Increments the counter by an encrypted value
+    /// Increments the counter by an encrypted value
-    /// @param inputEuint32 The encrypted increment value (created client-side)
+    /// inputEuint32: The encrypted increment value (created client-side)
-    /// @param inputProof Proof that the encryption is valid for this contract+user function increment(
+    /// inputProof: Proof that the encryption is valid for this contract+user function increment(
         externalEuint32 inputEuint32,
         bytes calldata inputProof